-5. Definition
+4. Definition

 - a.
 School Day-From midnight on any given day when school is in session to 30 minutes past when the last bell rings. - b.
 All Foods-Any foods sold on school premises during the school day, no matter what fund purchased the food.
-All foods includes all foods in snack shops, student stores, vending machines, concession stands operating during the school day, etc.
+All foods includes all foods in snack shops, student stores, vending machines, etc.